 Assess the human capital footprint and structure while planning for a sale process.
 Local legal regulations are constantly changing around the world, so organizations should monitor usage of contractors, freelancers, and gig workers.
 Local nationals who are employed on a permanent basis will also need ongoing benefits coverage following a transaction if there is a carveout.

-If planning a carveout, companies should present a fully standalone and compliant solution to potential buyers using an International PEO solution.
+If planning a carveout, companies should present a fully standalone and compliant solution to potential buyers using an Employer of Record solution.
 This will provide buyers an accurate picture of day one costs and operations post-carveout, increasing the credibility of the careveout financials and ensuring a smooth month one payroll.

 Work with high-quality solutions providers to assess the global workforce of the target company.
 Contractor analyses can be performed during the due diligence process to identify areas of potential risk and also to identify solutions.